SDGforskning/sdg-strings/SDG06_query_action_WoS.md

       OR "preserv*" OR "support*" OR "ensur*"
       )
       NEAR/5
-        ("management" OR "conservation" OR "protection" OR "restoration" OR "rehabilitation" OR "sustainable" OR "resilien*") )
+        ("conservation" OR "management" OR "protection" OR "restoration" OR "rehabilitation" OR "sustainable" OR "resilien*") )
   )
   NEAR/5